 About the Psycho Chicken Eco Farm

-The Psycho Chicken Eco Farm is an organic (certification initiated), permaculture-based vegetable farm, founded in February 2013, by Trina and Peter Brezny (Certified Appalachian Grown, and following Certified Naturally Grown practices though no longer certified, while not in production).
+The Psycho Chicken Eco Farm is a permaculture, regenerative agriculture based vegetable farm, founded in February 2013, by Trina and Peter Brezny (Certified Appalachian Grown, and following Certified Naturally Grown practices though no longer certified, while not in production).
 We’re slowly bringing land into cultivation as we reshape the old “Treadway Ranch” into a productive environment balanced with nature using common sense, hard work, and patience.
-Alongside the ongoing land improvement and infrastructure upgrade work, we currently produce a variety of fruits, vegetables, herbs, and flowers.
-Our small apiary ensures good pollination on our, and neighboring farms, and our small, portable saw-mill keeps us in good supply of building materials for barn/farm house repairs and custom woodwork.
+Alongside the ongoing land improvement and infrastructure upgrades, we currently produce a variety of fruits, vegetables, herbs, and flowers.
+Our small, chemical free apiary ensures good pollination on our and neighboring farms and our small, portable saw-mill keeps us in good supply of building materials for barn/farm house repairs and custom woodwork.